Mayor’s Workforce Council

-- Integrate workforce development into academic curriculum
+- Integrate workforce development into the academic curriculum

-The Advisory Team reviewed a number of programs and information relating to the need to better integrate workforce development into basic academic curriculum.
+The Advisory Team reviewed a number of programs and information relating to the need to better integrate workforce development into the basic academic curriculum.
 Several specific recommendations include working with Hillsborough County and other educators to:

-- Establish a program that integrates ‘career and technical education’ (CTE) with one of the local building trades programs.
+- Establish a program that integrates ‘career and technical education (CTE) with one of the local building trades programs.
 Focus on youth pre-high school to expose them to career paths via trades apprenticeships.

 - As early as possible - 7th, 8th, or 9th grade - expose students to the U.S. Department of Labor's Registered Apprenticeship program to make them aware of what an apprenticeship is and how it can help shape their future.
 The NABTU currently offers an outreach program of this nature.